 - a.
 Regular office meetings to discuss customer service ideas and support for parent involvement events. (planning childcare, refreshments, etc.), will take place to continue building a welcoming community environment. - b.
-Parent access to technology and resources in the library before school, lunch, and extended afternoon hours will continue to be implemented with the emphasis on support with technology. literacy material check out, and an area for students to work with parents on class assignments and homework. - c.
+Parent access to technology and resources in the library before school, lunch, and extended afternoon hours will continue to be implemented with the emphasis on support with technology, literacy material check out, and an area for students to work with parents on class assignments and homework. - c.
 Using social media, Facebook, Instagram, ClassDojo, and Peachjar to build school culture and community buy-in will continue informing parents of school activities.
-Progress on academic achievement, attendance information, and documented behavioral incidents will be shared with families using Q Communication and Parent Connect platforms.
+Progress on academic achievement, attendance information, and documented behavioral incidents will be shared with families using Q Communication and Parent Connect platforms. - d.
+Student clubs (Book Club, Garden Club, PALSstudent leadership councils, and Lunchtime Wellness Groups) will be supported to increase student engagement at school during school or after school.

-All Students (prioritizing these subgroups): Students with Disabilities 2000-2999: Classified Hispanic Socioeconomically Disadvantaged
+All Students (prioritizing these subgroups): Students with Disabilities 2000-2999: Classified Hispanic Socioeconomically Disadvantaged White